Cap-and-Invest linkage

 Established by the Climate Commitment Act (CCA) in 2021, Washington’s Cap-and-Invest Program is only the second of its kind in the United States.
 The first U.S. program began in California in 2012, and a similar program was launched in Québec, Canada, the following year.
 Given their similar structure and goals, it was determined that "linking" the two carbon markets could yield important benefits in emissions reductions and long-term program sustainability.
 California and Québec connected their programs in 2014, creating one shared carbon market.

-Washington seeks to link with the California-Québec market, and all three jurisdictions have expressed mutual interest in this possibility.
+The CCA directs us to actively consider linking Washington's Cap-and-Invest Program with other carbon markets.
+Washington is pursuing linkage with the California-Québec market.
+The three jurisdictions issued joint statements expressing mutual interest in linking carbon markets in March and September 2024.
 California and Québec would need to undergo their own processes to decide whether to link.
 All three programs would also need revisions to some regulations.
-Depending on when linkage process steps and regulatory changes are completed, we could begin operating a linked market in 2026 or 2027.
+Depending on when linkage process steps and regulatory changes are completed, we could begin operating a linked market in 2027.

 Find more information in our Focus on Cap-and-Invest Program Linkage resource.